junxit/us-congress-bills-115/bill.md

 ## § 11.
 Overseas security briefings

-Not later than 90 days after the date of the enactment of this Act, the Secretary of State shall revise the Foreign Affairs Manual to stipulate that the Bureau of Diplomatic Security of the Department of State shall provide a security briefing or written materials with up-to-date information on the current threat environment in writing or orally to all United States Government employees traveling to a foreign country on official business.
-To the extent practicable, such briefing or written materials shall be provided to traveling Department employees via teleconference prior to their arrival at a post.
+Not later than one year after the date of the enactment of this Act, the Secretary of State shall revise the Foreign Affairs Manual to stipulate that information on the current threat environment shall be provided to all United States Government employees under Chief of Mission authority traveling to a foreign country on official business.
+To the extent practicable, such material shall be provided to employees prior to their arrival at a post or as soon as possible thereafter.

 ## § 12.
 Contracting methods in capital construction

-- **(a)** *Delivery* Except in cases in which the Secretary of State determines that such would not be appropriate, the Secretary shall make use of the design-build project delivery system at diplomatic posts that have not yet received design or capital construction contracts as of the date of the enactment of this Act.
+- **(a)** *Delivery* Unless the Secretary of State notifies the appropriate congressional committees that the use of the design-build project delivery method would not be appropriate, the Secretary shall make use of such method at diplomatic posts that have not yet received design or capital construction contracts as of the date of the enactment of this Act.
-- **(b)** *Notification* Not later than 15 days after any determination to make use of a delivery system other than design-build in accordance with subsection (a), the Secretary of State shall notify the appropriate congressional committees in writing of such determination, including the reasons therefor.
+- **(b)** *Notification* Before executing a contract for a delivery method other than design-build in accordance with subsection (a), the Secretary of State shall notify the appropriate congressional committees in writing of the decision, including the reasons therefor.
+The notification required by this subsection may be included in any other report regarding a new diplomatic facility that is required to be submitted to the appropriate congressional committees.
 - **(c)** *Performance evaluation* Not later than 180 days after the date of the enactment of this Act, the Secretary shall report to the appropriate congressional committees regarding performance evaluation measures in line with GAO’s “Standards for Internal Control in the Federal Government” that will be applicable to design and construction, lifecycle cost, and building maintenance programs of the Bureau of Overseas Building Operations of the Department of State.

 ## § 13.
-Authorization of appropriations

-There is authorized to be appropriated $2,314,474,000 for fiscal year 2019 for the purposes of the “Embassy Security, Construction, and Maintenance” account of the Department of State, of which $1,549,015,000 is authorized to be appropriated for the costs of worldwide security upgrades.
+Competition in embassy construction

+Not later than 45 days after the date of the enactment of this Act, the Secretary of State shall submit to the appropriate congressional committee a report detailing steps the Department of State is taking to expand the embassy construction contractor base in order to increase competition and maximize value.

 ## § 14.
 Definitions

 In this Act:

-- **(1)** *Appropriate congressional committees* The term “appropriate congressional committees” means—
+- **(1)** *Appropriate congressional committees* The term appropriate congressional committees means—
-  - **(A)** in the House of Representatives—
-    - **(i)** the Committee on Foreign Affairs; and
-    - **(ii)** the Committee on Appropriations; and
+  - **(B)** the Committee on Foreign Relations and the Committee on Appropriations of the Senate; and
-  - **(B)** in the Senate—
-    - **(i)** the Committee on Foreign Relations; and
-    - **(ii)** the Committee on Appropriations.
+  - **(A)** the Committee on Foreign Affairs and the Committee on Appropriations of the House of Representatives.
-- **(1)** *Design-build* The term “design-build” means a method of project delivery in which one entity works under a single contract with the Department of State to provide design and construction services.
+- **(2)** *Design-build* The term design-build means a method of project delivery in which one entity works under a single contract with the Department of State to provide design and construction services.
-- **(2)** *Non-standard design* The term “non-standard design” means—
-  - **(A)** a design for a new embassy compound project or new consulate compound project that does not utilize a standardized embassy design for the structural, spatial, or security requirements of such embassy compound or consulate compound, as the case may be; or
+- **(3)** *Non-standard design* The term non-standard design means— A design for a new embassy compound project or new consulate compound project that does not utilize a standardized design for the structural, spatial, or security requirements of such embassy compound or consulate compound, as the case may be.
-  - **(B)** a new embassy compound project; or new consulate compound project that does not utilize a design-build delivery method.